mlesniak/mlesniak.github.io/index.md

 title: Hello, world
 ---

-## Why write articles?
+## The Motivation Behind Article Writing

-... which are probably not read by anyone.
-What is the motivation for writing articles, snippets and explanations which I don't even actively advertise?
+... even when readership might appear limited.
+What drives the creation of articles, snippets, and explanations that I may not actively promote?

-The act of writing is the act of linearizing thoughts, to create structure in arguments, and discuss advantages and disadvantages.
-It also allows me to explain complex topics to my current self.
-If I can write clearly about a topic I assume I've also understood it.
-To quote [Feynman](https://en.wikipedia.org/wiki/Richard_Feynman)
+The act of writing serves as a mechanism for organizing thoughts into a coherent structure, constructing persuasive arguments, and examining pros and cons.
+It also provides an avenue to simplify complex concepts for my own benefit.
+The ability to articulate a topic clearly implies a comprehensive understanding, echoing the words of [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman):

 > If you cannot explain something in simple terms, you don't understand it.

-By writing about topics publicly I'm also motivated to deeply think about what I've written and reflect on questions a potential reader might have and check if I have already answered them.
+By publicly addressing subjects through writing, I'm compelled to delve deeply into my own thoughts, anticipate potential inquiries from readers, and verify if I've adequately addressed them.

 ## References